 - There will be four exams throughout the semester.
-Exams will be given in person during our regularly scheduled class period. - Exams will not officially be cumulative, however, many topics build upon previous chapters. - Exam dates are set in the syllabus (see schedule below). - There will be a minimum of four quizzes throughout the semester.
+Exams will be given in person during our regularly scheduled class period. - Exams will not officially be cumulative, however, many topics build upon previous chapters. - I will be available via a web conference during the exam for quick answers to questions during the exam period. - Exam dates are set in the syllabus (see schedule below). - There will be a minimum of four quizzes throughout the semester.
 Quizzes may be either announced or unannounced.